ChilloutCharles/BrainFlowsIntoVRChat/README.md

   - Reason: VRChat stores cached OSC parameters for your avatar that aren't updated when the avatar is updated with new parameters
   - Solution: Go to `C:\Users\<YOUR USERNAME HERE>\AppData\LocalLow\VRChat\VRChat\OSC` and delete all folders under it, then reload avatar

-- If Python doesn't seem to be recognized, this may be an issue with paths
+- If Python doesn't seem to be recognized, this is a Windows 10/11 issue
-  - for steps 5 and 8, replace `python` with `py`
+  - Solution: For steps 5 and 8, replace `python` with `py`

 ## License
 [MIT](http://opensource.org/licenses/MIT).